m-kouhsar/Meta_Analysis/README.md

 # Meta_Analysis
-Running meta-analysis on DEG/EWAS analysis results from multiple studies.
+Running a meta-analysis on DEG/EWAS results from multiple studies using [metafor](https://wviechtb.github.io/metafor/) package in R.